quanser/Quanser_Academic_Resources/README.md

 # Quanser_Academic_Resources
 The [Quanser](https://www.quanser.com/) Academic Resources includes the research and teaching content for using Quanser products, including libraries, research examples, teaching content, user manuals, guides and more.

-This repository includes content for the following products: `Qube-Servo 3, Aero 2, QArm, QArm Mini, QBot Platform and older QBots, QDrone, QDrone 2, QCar and QCar 2`, and looking for resources on these solutions from [Quanser](https://www.quanser.com/) will redirect here.
-If you are looking for resources to other products, skip these instructions and refer to the section: [Resources For Older Products](#resources-for-older-products).
+This repository includes content for the following products: `Aero 2, Mechatronic Actuators Trainer, Mechatronic Sensors Trainer, QArm, QArm Mini, QBot Platform and older QBots, QCar, QCar 2, QDrone, QDrone 2, Qube-Servo 3`, and looking for resources on these solutions from [Quanser's website](https://www.quanser.com/) will redirect here.
+If you are looking for resources to other products, skip these instructions and refer to the section [Resources For Older Products](#resources-for-older-products).

 ### Table of Contents
 - [Downloading Resources](#downloading-resources)